Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/user-connectivity.md

   - `updated_at`: Timestamp indicating when the user connectivity record was last updated.
   - `updated_by`: The user who last updated the record.

-## 2. Get User Connectivity By Code
+## 2. Get User Connectivity By Id

-Retrieve one user connectivity by code.
+Retrieve one user connectivity by id.

 **Endpoint:** `GET /GetUserConnectivity/{id}`